unpoly/unpoly/src/unpoly/pages/targeting-fragments.md

 See [target derivation](/target-derivation) for more details and examples.

-## Changing a fragment's content

-### Appending or prepending content
+## Appending or prepending children {#appending-or-prepending}

-Instead of swapping an entire fragment you may *append* content to an existing fragment by using the `:after` pseudo selector.
+Instead of swapping an entire fragment you may *append* children to an existing fragment by using the `:after` pseudo selector.
 In the same fashion, you can use `:before` to *prepend* the loaded content.

 A practical example would be a paginated list of items.
 Below the list is